MPAS-Dev/geometric_features/docs/adding_features.rst

    # naming convetions of geometric_features
    fc = read_feature_collection('my_new_features.geojson')

-   # get geometric data from geometric_features v0.1 and store it in
+   # make a geometric features object that points to geometry in the local
-   # the local directory ./geometric_data
+   # cache in ./geometric_data
-   gf = GeometricFeatures(localCache='./geometric_data')
+   gf = GeometricFeatures(cacheLocation='./geometric_data')

    # split the feature collection into individual features within
    # ./geometric_data